DominicSimpson/facprojectfour/README.md

 | manageQuantity     | Increases or decreases quantity of item via item button on screen  | None |
 | deleteButtons      | Handles deleting an item on the Cart page  | None |

-####### The displayCart function generated dynamically the items added to cart, along with the price.
-This led to a number of issues with how the price was displayed, which was solved
+###### The displayCart function generated dynamically the items added to cart, along with the price.
+This led to a number of issues with how the price was displayed, which was solved using the toFixed method, with an argument of the number 2 specified.
+This ensured that the price did not include more than two numerical digits after the decimal.
+However, there still appears to be a problem, whereby if the last digit in the two digits after the decimal is 0, it'll only print out the first digit.
+You can see that here.